diegob1212/BIManalyst_g_24/A5/README.md

 ## 7. Feedback Summary (as a Group)

 Our peers appreciated that our tool addressed a **concrete and safety-critical use case**.
 Feedback highlights:
-- The **logic for detecting load-bearing walls** without relying on the `LoadBearing` flag was considered innovative and realistic.
 - Some feedback suggested visualizing the results directly in 3D (e.g., color-coded walls), which could be a good future extension.
-- The **R120 verification logic** was clear and linked to Eurocode standards — a strong point.
+- The **R120 verification logic** was clear and linked to Eurocode standards
+- They suggested also to extend the process of verification to others elements, that could be done in the future

 ### What stage does our tool work in Advanced Building Design?
 Our tool supports **Stage B–C** (Design & Analysis):